seangibbz/xdelta/README.md

-# XDelta Wii/GC
+# XDelta Wii

-This is an attempt to create a homebrew app for the Nintendo Wii / GameCube that can patch dumped games, without the need for a computer.
+This is an attempt to create a homebrew app for the Nintendo Wii that can patch dumped games, without the need for a computer.

 # Xdelta